School of Rock

 Overview

-The MIT Outing Club regularly runs School of Rock (also known as the MITOC Rock Program), a program dedicated to getting climbers outside on real rock.
+The MIT Outing Club regularly runs School of Rock, a program dedicated to getting climbers outside on real rock.
 SoR currently runs in two tracks, sport climbing and trad climbing.
 The sport track is for climbers to learn how to lead bolted sport climbs outside, and the trad track is for those who want to follow and lead trad (traditional gear protected) climbs.
 Both tracks focus on developing technical competencies and mentor-mentee relationships through a series of weeknight technical review sessions and weekend trips.

 Open to MIT Outing Club members - join.